andersbogsnes/homepage/content/presentations/apis/3_fastapi.md

 ---

-Note how the API is defined -> method + route is mapped to a function that gets executed when the API receives a request for that combination
+Note how the API is defined

+A method + route is mapped to a function that gets executed when the Server receives a request for that combination

 ---